Can Staying With a Company Too Long Hurt Your Career?

 Job searching is a process, and you can take it a step at a time.
 Here are ten things you can do this week to get started with your job search.

 If you have spent more than five years in one job, you will need to counteract potential negative perceptions during job interviews.
 Be prepared to explain why you stayed as long as you did:

 - Be ready to reference how your job may have changed and evolved over time.
 Emphasize new responsibilities and projects you have undertaken.

 - Share your goals for the future through a viable professional development plan.
 Make sure you can share evidence of recent accomplishments to convince employers that you are continuing to add value to your current employer.

-- Secure and share references, if possible, which attest to your motivation, striving for excellence and dedication to developing new skills and knowledge.
+- Secure and share references, if possible, that attest to your motivation, striving for excellence, and dedication to developing new skills and knowledge.